Skip to main content Skip to footer

 Should we cut out ultra-processed foods?

 We don’t need to cut out all ultra-processed foods.
-But we should be eating less of foods high in fat, salt and sugar.
-Look at nutrition labels when shopping and choose products with red traffic lights (high in fat, saturates, salt or sugar) less often.
+But we should be eating less of foods high in fat, salt and sugar, many of which would be considered ultra-processed.

 Diets based around less processed foods and foods such as fruits, vegetables, pulses and wholegrains, are best for our long-term health.
 But we know that some processed foods can be convenient and affordable for many of us – the key is to choose those with a healthier nutrition profile.